Vertex Sparsifiers: New Results from Old Techniques: Applications

 Given $G = (V,E)$ and $K \sse V$ with $|K| = k$, the goal in the Steiner Minimum Linear Arrangement (SMLA) problem is to find a mapping $F: V \to [k]$ such that $F|_K: K \to [k]$ is a bijection.
 The goal is to minimize $\sum_{(u,v) \in E} c_{uv} |F(u) - F(v)|$.
 Note that for the non-Steiner MLA case where $K = V$, Rao and Richa~\cite{RaoR98} gave an $O(\log n)$-approximation for general graphs and an $O(\log \log n)$-approximation for graphs that admit $O(1)$-padded decompositions (which includes the family of all trees).

-For our algorithm, we take a random tree/retraction pair $(T, f)$ from the distribution above; this ensures that the cost of the optimal map $F^*$ (viewed as a solution to the MLA problem on $T$) increases by an expected $O(\log k)$-factor.
+For our algorithm, we take a random tree/retraction pair $(T, f)$ from the distribution of Theorem~\ref{thm:logk-GNR}; this ensures that the cost of the optimal map $F^*$ (viewed as a solution to the MLA problem on $T$) increases by an expected $O(\log k)$-factor.
 Now solving the MLA problem on the tree to within an $O(\log \log k)$ factor to get a map $\widehat{F}_T : K \to [k]$, and defining $\widehat{F}(x) = \widehat{F}_T(f(x))$ gives us an expected $O(\log k \log\log k)$-approximation.
-We show in \lref[Appendix]{sec:direct-algos} that this can be improved slightly to $O(\log k)$ using a more direct approach.
+We show in \lref[Section]{sec:direct-algos} that this can be improved slightly to $O(\log k)$ using a more direct approach.